ibm-cloud-docs/power-iaas/managing-spp.md

 ### Assigning an existing VSI to a shared processor pool
 {: #assign-vsi-to-spp}

 You can assign a VSI to a shared processor pool (SPP) only during the deployment of the VSI.
-However, if you deployed a VSI without assigning the VSI to a shared processor pool (SPP), you can still assign the VSI to an SPP by exporting the VSI as an image.
-You can then deploy a new VSI from that image and add the VSI to a new or existing SPP during the deployment.
+However, if you have already deployed a VSI without assigning the VSI to a shared processor pool (SPP), you can still assign the VSI to an SPP by exporting the VSI as an image.
+You can then deploy a new VSI from that image and assign the VSI to a new SPP or an existing SPP during the deployment.

 To assign an existing VSI to an SPP, complete the following steps:

-1. Identity an existing SPP that you want to use or create a new SPP by following the steps in the [Creating a shared processor pool](/docs/power-iaas?topic=power-iaas-manage-SPP#create-spp) section.
+1. Identify an existing SPP that you want to use or create an SPP by following the steps in the [Creating a shared processor pool](/docs/power-iaas?topic=power-iaas-manage-SPP#create-spp) section.

-2. Identify the VSI that you want to assign to an SPP, and then use the *Capture and export* function by following the steps in the [Using the Power Virtual Server user interface to capture and export a VSI](/docs/power-iaas?topic=power-iaas-capturing-exporting-vm#console-capture-export){: external} section.
+2. Identify the existing VSI that you want to assign to an SPP and then capture and export the VSI by following the steps in the [Using the Power Virtual Server user interface to capture and export a VSI](/docs/power-iaas?topic=power-iaas-capturing-exporting-vm#console-capture-export){: external} section.

-    - Ensure that you select **Image catalog** as the export destination, as this option allows for faster deployment of the VSI.

-    If you select **Cloud Object Storage** as the export destination, you must re-import the image from Cloud Object Storage, which can increase the VSI deployment time.
+    When you capture and export the VSI, ensure that you select **Image catalog** as the export destination because exporting to Image catalog allows faster VSI deployment.
+If you select **Cloud Object Storage** as the export destination, you must reimport the image from Cloud Object Storage, which can increase the VSI deployment time.
-    {: note}
+    {: important}

-3. Deploy a new VSI into an SPP by following the steps in the [Deploying a VSI into a shared processor pool](/docs/power-iaas?topic=power-iaas-manage-SPP#deploy-pvm-in-spp) section.
-During the deployment of the VSI, ensure that you make the following selections:
+3. Deploy a new VSI to an SPP by following the steps in the [Deploying a VSI into a shared processor pool](/docs/power-iaas?topic=power-iaas-manage-SPP#deploy-pvm-in-spp) section.
+When you deploy the VSI, ensure that you make the following selections:

     - Select the **Add to a Shared processor pool** checkbox and then select the SPP that you want to use from the list.
     - In the Boot image section, select the VSI image that you exported in step 2 from the **Image** list.

-Complete all the remaining steps in the [Deploying a VSI into a shared processor pool](/docs/power-iaas?topic=power-iaas-manage-SPP#deploy-pvm-in-spp) section to finish the VSI deployment.
+Complete all the remaining steps in the [Deploying a VSI into a shared processor pool](/docs/power-iaas?topic=power-iaas-manage-SPP#deploy-pvm-in-spp) section to complete the VSI deployment.

 After you verify that the new VSI is deployed successfully, you can delete the VSI that was used for the *Capture and export* operation and the exported image to prevent ongoing charges and optimize resource utilization.
 For more information, see [Deleting a virtual server instance](/docs/power-iaas?topic=power-iaas-modifying-instance#deleting-virtual-server-instance){: external}.
 {: tip}